kelepool/docs.kelepool.com/src/en/wiki/README.md

 # Kele Wiki

-Published by the name of Kele Pool, we hope this column can help you to better understand cryptocurrency conceptions and make proper investment decisions.
+Published by the name of Kele Pool, we hope this column can help you to better understand cryptocurrency concepts and make proper investment decisions.
 If you like this site, please bookmark it to check upcoming articles.

 We are also inviting you to join our community!
 You can find more people sharing the love for cryptocurrency here and catch the latest information about Kele Pool.